The Great Smoky Mountains National Park is the most visited national park in the country, with an estimated 12.5 million visitors annually.

 For children of the 70s and 80s, Magic World was a place of wonder.

-But it also had some features that could be more problematic by today’s standards, including a Confederate Critter Show, which had Chuck E. Cheese-style animatronics singing Confederate mountain ballads.
+But it also had some features that could be more problematic by today’s standards.
+For example, it featured a Confederate Critter Show, which had Chuck E. Cheese-style animatronics singing mountain ballads.

 Magic World was open from 1971 to 1996.

 Magic World reportedly met its demise over a dispute about the cost of land.

 Today, a handful of scenes remain from Magic World that have been integrated into the mini-golf course at Professor Hacker’s Lost Treasure Golf.